cloudmesh-community/hid-sp18-505/notebook.md

 * 2018/01/30 Accessed class github repo, forked my workspace and cloned it locally.
 * 2018/01/31 Online Zoom class meeting.
 * 2018/02/01 Added functionality to REST service.
+* 2018/03/01 Did not do much today.
+Just renamed my first rest project as per request by instructor.
+Also, I forgot to call my Mom.
+But, I will call her tomorrow.

+## Todos

 ### Scratch Notes and Reminders
  - Left off on p.
 80 in handbook.